felipecoelho90/arcane-sanctum/oci/README.md

 ## Security Notes

-- SSH access is restricted to your specified IP address
+- SSH access is restricted to specific IP addresses with descriptive names
-- HTTP and HTTPS are accessible from anywhere
+- HTTPS is accessible from anywhere
 - The VM is assigned a public IP address
 - Make sure to keep your private keys secure and never commit them to version control
 - All resources are properly tagged for security and compliance